deepjavalibrary/djl/docs/create_serving_ready_model.md

 and `Object Detection`.
 You can customize those built-in Translators' behavior by providing configuration parameters.

-There are two ways to supply configurations to the default Translator:
+There are two ways to supply configurations to the `Translator`:

 - Add a `serving.properties` file in the model's folder

     Here is an example:

 ```
+# serving.properties can be used to define model's metadata, all the arguments will be
+# passed to TranslatorFactory to create proper Translator

-# specify model's application
+# defines model's application
-application=cv/image_classification
+application=nlp/question_answer

+# defines the model's engine, can be overrid by Criteria.optEngine()
+engine=PyTorch

+# defines TranslatorFactory, can be overrid by Criteria.optTranslator() or Criteria.optTranslatorFactory()
+translatorFactory=ai.djl.modality.cv.translator.ImageClassificationTranslatorFactory

+# Add Translator specific arguments here to customize pre-processing and post-processing
 # specify image size to be cropped
 width=224
 height=224
-# spcifiy the input image should be treated as grayscale image
+# specify the input image should be treated as grayscale image
 flag=GRAYSCALE
-# spcficy if apply softmax for post processing
+# specify if apply softmax for post-processing
 softmax=true
 ```